 Our introductory Bead making gives students the skills and knowledge required to independently work with the torch and glass rods.
 Learning outcomes are:

-For further information on upcoming courses, including cost and to enrol:
+For further information, including cost and to enrol:

-Students will learn further techniques to add to their “toolbox” of basic skills.
+Further techniques will add to the “toolbox” of basic skills.
 These will include but are not limited to using dots, making twisties and canes, encasing beads, using molds, rollers and presses as well as additional designs with dots and stringers.

-For further information on upcoming courses, including cost and to enrol:
+For further information, including cost and to enrol:

 Beadmaker Buddy Up